-Tammy Duckworth has baby; 1st U.S. senator to give birth in office
+Duckworth has baby; 1st US senator to give birth in office

 Duckworth, a 50-year-old veteran who lost her legs in the Iraq War, is one of only 10 lawmakers who have given birth while in Congress.
 Her first daughter, Abigail, was born in 2014.

-Duckworth says Maile is named after her husband’s great aunt, who was an Army officer and nurse in World War II.
+Duckworth says Maile’s middle name is in honor of Duckworth’s husband’s great aunt, Pearl Bowlsbey Johnson, who was an Army officer and nurse in World War II.

 Most Read Nation & World Stories

-Note: This story has been corrected to say that Duckworth’s daughter’s middle name comes from her husband’s great aunt, not her first name.